agforero/FTFramework/README.md

 Other commands include:
 - `./addMakefile.sh <directory>`: creates a generic Makefile.
 Runs automatically during `./run_test.sh` if no Makefile is present.
 - `./addEnv.sh <directory>`: adds `comm.env` a subdirectory, allowing BATS to use necessary environmental commands before testing, e.g. `module load`.
 - `./cleanup.sh <directory>`: helps delete and/or backup your .bats files.
+This is important for when you add or delete files from a source directory.

 Originally written for Argonne National Laboratory.